LiamPerson/QuickRTMP/readme.md

 <hr>

-<i>Use with caution! <br>I am not responsible if you accidentally register the wrong domain or remove something important!</i>
+<i>Use with caution! <br>I am not responsible if you accidentally destroy your server or remove something important!</i>